 DigitalOcean Monitoring uses a variety of metrics to track system health.
-We will go through the different system resources, the units used to measure them, and how they are represented by DigitalOcean Monitoring.
+This glossary covers the different system resources tracked, the units used to measure them, and how they are represented by DigitalOcean Monitoring.

 CPU utilization measures the amount of processor being used at a given time.
 CPU utilization is expressed as a percentage.

 In the Droplet graphs, CPU usage is broken down in terms of Linux’s conception of system and user time.
 System time is time spent executing kernel-level instructions, while user time is time spent executing userland instructions, which is defined by anything outside of the kernel.
 Alert policies do not distinguish between user and system time.

 On DigitalOcean, total use of all processors combined is indicated by 100%.
 This differs from some CPU usage tools which report 100% per CPU or core.
 For example, other tools might express metrics out of 200% on a machine with two CPUs, or 400% for a quad-core processor.

 Load average is a measure of processor load, expressed as the exponentially weighted moving average of processes that are using CPU plus those waiting for CPU time.
 An exponentially weighted moving average means that older data points are given exponentially less weight in the average calculation.
 In other words, more recent data points are more impactful in the average calculation.

 The metrics agent collects information for 1-, 5-, and 15-minute load averages, which come from